THE WAIT IS OVER!

-Over the years I have received more than a few reader questions about cleaning, organizing, and decluttering.
-It seems that we all want to have a neat and orderly home, but not all of us know exactly how to get there.
-And let’s face it, life can get chaotic and busy with too much to do and not enough time to get it done.
+It is one of those things that we all need to do, but never really want to do.
+In fact, over the years I have received more reader questions about cleaning, organizing, and decluttering than I could count.
+It seems that we all want to have a neat and orderly home, but not all of us know exactly how to get there, and certainly not as fast as we’d like to.

 Since these are areas that I constantly need to work on in my own home, I thought that this year it would be awesome to dedicate some more in-depth posts–and even a few series–to the true art of keeping house.
-I’m starting today with this post on how to create a cleaning schedule that works for you, which will be followed next month by an 8-week Beginner’s Guide to Cleaning series and then a second 8-week Beginner’s Guide to Organizing series.
-And then, in October, I am going to tackle a brand new 31 Days series—31 Days to a Clutter-Free Life, which will focus on ridding our lives of all that excess STUFF that holds us back!
+I’m starting with this post on how to create a cleaning schedule that works for you, and this overview will be followed next month by an 8-week Beginner’s Guide to Cleaning series, followed by a 31 Day Decluttering Challenge.

 Are you excited?
 I know I am!